ykleinman/omnicalc/README.md

  1. You have to figure out how to calculate the correct value for the rest: `@character_count_without_spaces`, `@word_count`, and `@occurrences`.
 Don't change the names of these variables; if you do, your results won't appear in the browser in the end.
  1. Refresh the results page in your browser to re-run your code and see new output.
  1. You can write as much or as little code as it takes to produce the correct answer; create intermediate variables if you want, or do anything else that you learned about from Pine (except we don't use `puts` and `gets` for output and input anymore).
 It's all just the same Ruby as before.
+ 1. To see how you are doing and to submit your work, open a new Terminal window and navigate back to the same folder.
+(Leave your `rails server` running in the original window.)
+Then run the command `rake grade`.
+ 1. You should see a progress report pop open.
  1. Next, work on the [Loan Payment calculator](http://localhost:3000/loan_payment/new).
 You'll again be working in the same file, `/app/controllers/calculations_controller.rb`.
 This time, scroll down to the method `def loan_payment` and write your code in there as indicated by the comments.
  1. Some tasks are easier, some are much harder.
 For example, in the Descriptive Statistics calculator, finding the mode (the number that occurs most frequently in a list of numbers) is surprisingly hard.
 Do your best, but don't get discouraged if you can't quite solve it.
  1. For the mode calculation, just worry about the simplest case; when there's one number that occurs most frequently, that should be shown as the mode.
 I won't be testing the case that there's a tie.
- 1. In the `essential_ruby` repository from class, there are some comments in `8_return_values.rb` and `challenge_1.rb` that may be helpful for finding some of the formulae you'll need.
+ 1. In the `essential_ruby` repository, there are some comments in `8_return_values.rb` and `challenge_1.rb` that may be helpful for finding some of the formulae you'll need.
+ 1. Commit and sync your work often (I usually do so when I finish a task, so that I can embark on the next task freely and know that if I mess things up I can just go back to the previous snapshot.)
  1. Ask lots of questions!